 But I Want to Change Top and Bottom Margins Too

 While you can change the left and right margins using the quick tool ruler, top and bottom margins on a document can’t be changed using the same method.
 To change these margins, follow the steps below.

 Open the document you need to edit and then click on File on the toolbar at the top of the page.
 Then select Page Setup from the pull-down menu.

 Click on the Margins option in the Page Setup section.

 Now, click on the box located to the right of the margin you want to edit.
 If you want to change the top margin, for example, make the change in the box next to Top.
 You can change all four margins using this method.

 Once you’ve made the changes, click on OK to confirm.
 In case you want to set the newly changed orientation as your default option, click on Set as Default.

 Now that you’ve probably set a default margin orientation and want it to be effective across all your documents, you might want to prevent others from changing your revisions.
-In case you want to do that, only select the Can View or Can Comment option while sharing the document with a colleague(s).
+In case you want to do that, only select the Viewer or Commenter option while sharing the document with a colleague(s).

-If you want to allow others to make changes to your document as well, then select the Can Edit option while sharing.
+If you want to allow others to make changes to your document as well, then select the Editor option while sharing.

 But I Don’t Like Margins